-Show kids a mousetrap and let them see you put cheese or whatever you use to catch a mouse on it.
+Show children a mousetrap and let them see you put cheese or whatever you use to catch a mouse on it.

 How does this work?
-(The mouse wants the cheese, so he is caught by the trap when he comes to get it.)
+(The mouse wants the cheese, so the trap catches him when he comes to get it.)

-How did the devil tempt Eve? (he tempted her to eat the fruit that God had told them not to eat; he caused her to doubt God’s rule and His word)
+How did the devil tempt Eve?
+(He tempted her to eat the fruit God had told them not to eat; He caused her to doubt God’s rule and His word.)

-Sometimes sin may look good, but it is a trap.
-People who are addicted to alcohol or drugs were trapped by sin.
+Sometimes sin might look good, but it is a trap.
+People who are addicted to alcohol or drugs are trapped by sin.
 Sin is a trap that hurts us and leads us away from God.